firion-jones/COS30015-assignment1/content/02-threat-analysis.md

 ## **Quality Checkpoints:**

 ### **Before Writing:**

 - [ ] All sections have clear purpose
 - [ ] Word count targets realistic
 - [ ] Rubric requirements mapped
 - [ ] Citation sources identified

 ### **During Writing:**

 - [ ] Each paragraph advances the argument
 - [ ] Statistics properly cited
 - [ ] Technical depth appropriate
 - [ ] Flow between sections logical

 ### **After Writing:**

 - [ ] Word count within target (~500)
 - [ ] All citations in IEEE format
 - [ ] No bullet points or lists used
 - [ ] Sets up tool selection phase effectively

+### Threat Choice Justification

+The selection of authentication attacks as the focal threat for this analysis is driven by their overwhelming prevalence and critical impact on both Australian and global organizations.
+Recent reports indicate that compromised credentials account for nearly one-third of all cybercrime incidents in Australia, with high-profile breaches such as Optus and Qantas underscoring the real-world consequences of these attacks[@acsc2024annual;@abc2022optus_breach;@abc2025qantas_cyber].
+The universal reliance on password-based authentication across industries makes this threat highly relevant and widely applicable.
+From a technical perspective, authentication attacks such as brute force, password spraying, and credential stuffing offer a rich landscape for analysis, enabling clear success and failure metrics and supporting laboratory-based experimentation.
+While phishing remains a significant aspect of authentication security due to its effectiveness and prevalence, it is not easily testable in a controlled lab environment and will not be the focus of practical testing in this assignment.
+Nevertheless, its role in the broader authentication threat landscape will be acknowledged.
+Furthermore, the threat aligns strongly with established frameworks like MITRE ATT&CK (T1110 family) and Essential 8 mitigations, providing a robust foundation for evaluating defensive strategies and mapping adversary techniques.
+This combination of prevalence, technical depth, and framework integration makes authentication attacks an ideal subject for comprehensive security analysis.